Siddhesh9161/AirFly_--Siddhesh-Wagh-/README.md

 - **CSV Data** — Original raw data sourced from the publicly available US Flights (2008–2020) dataset

 ## 📊 What’s Inside & How to Use
-1. **`cleaned_flights.csv`** — Use this file if you want to rerun analyses, build new visuals or import into Power BI / other tools.
-2. **`flights_EDA.ipynb`** — Open in Jupyter Notebook to reproduce all EDA steps, generate visualizations, and inspect sample data.
+1. **`EDA.ipynb`** — Open in Jupyter Notebook to reproduce all EDA steps, generate visualizations, and inspect sample data.
-3. **`visualizations/` folder** — Contains static chart exports (PNG) which can be used in reports or presentations.
-4. **`US Flight Data 2015.pbit`** — Launch in Power BI Desktop to explore the interactive dashboard with filters, slicers, maps, and KPIs.
+2. **`US Flight Data 2015.pbit`** — Launch in Power BI Desktop to explore the interactive dashboard with filters, slicers, maps, and KPIs.
-5. **`EDA_Summary.csv`** — Quick overview of dataset metrics for reference or as input for reports.

 ## 🎯 Key Features & Insights
 - Comprehensive data cleaning and preprocessing of 5.8M+ flight records (2008–2020)